gavinband/gavinband.github.io/_posts/2017-05-17-Getting_biobank_data_into_R_part_2.md

 ```
 (`Rcpp::StringVector` [turns out to be](http://dirk.eddelbuettel.com/code/rcpp/html/instantiation_8h_source.html) the same thing as `Rcpp:CharacterVector`.
 I dunno why there are two names for the same thing.)

 We'll return the genotype data as a 3 dimensional array indexed by the variant, the sample, and the genotype.
 (For now we'll assume at most three genotypes exist).
-Likewise the ploidy will be stored as a 2d array:
+Likewise the ploidy will be stored as a 2d array.
+In this version of Rcpp there seems to be no multidimensional array class, and the right way to set this up is to pass a `Dimension` object to the vector constructor instead:
 ```
   Dimension data_dimension = Dimension( number_of_variants, number_of_samples, 3ul ) ;
   Dimension ploidy_dimension = Dimension( number_of_variants, number_of_samples ) ;